appsmithorg/appsmith-docs/website/docs/workflows/tutorials/create-webhook-workflow.md

 ## Prerequisites

 * Ensure you have a self-hosted instance of Appsmith.
 See the [Appsmith installation guides](/getting-started/setup/installation-guides) for detailed instructions on setting up your Appsmith instance.
-* Ensure you have basic knowledge of creating datasource, queries, and displaying data on Appsmith.
-For more information, see [Tutorial - Basics](/getting-started/tutorials/start-building).
+*  If you are new to Appsmith, see [Tutorial - Basics](/getting-started/tutorials/start-building).

 ## Create workflow